MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/obtain-certificate-windows-server-and-operations-manager.md

 9. On the server, the *Personal certificate store* stores the certificate.
 10. Load the *MMC* or *CertMgr* consoles and go to **Personal** > **Certificates** and locate the newly created certificate.
 11. If this task is not completed on the target server, export the certificate:
-      1. Select and hold the new certificate > All Tasks > Export.
+      1. Right-click the new certificate > All Tasks > Export.
       1. In the **Certificate Export Wizard**, select **Next**.
       1. Select **Yes, export the private key**, select **Next**.
       1. Select **Personal Information Exchange – PKCS #12 (.PFX)**.